 Instruments that measure gaseous pollution (carbon monoxide, nitrogen monoxide, ozone, sulfur dioxide, and others) are not filter based unlike most particulate monitors.
 These methods include chemiluminescence, infra-red absorption photometry, and ultra-violet absorption photometry.
 These types of instruments self-calibrate and rely on separate supply of the specific gas at a known concentration.

 An NCore site, like the one in Fairbanks, is part of a national network of such sites which monitor multiple pollutants, both gaseous and particulate.
-The Fairbanks NCore site houses the most varied collection of gaseous monitors that DEC oversees.
+The Fairbanks NCore site houses the most varied collection of gaseous monitors that DEC operates.
 The photos below show a typical NCore collection of gaseous monitors.

 Gaseous Instrument Rack